SUBLIMATION

 When you immigrate, you leave a copy of yourself behind.
 One person enters their new country, the other stays trapped at home.

 Some instances keep in touch, call each other daily, keep their lives and minds in sync in the hopes of reintegrating and resuming a life as one person.
-Others, like Soyoung Rose Kang, leave home at ten and never speak to their other selves again.
-Rose, in America, never imagined going back to Korea until her grandfather dies and her Korean instance calls her home for the funeral.
-When she arrives, she discovers that Soyoung plans to steal her body and live her life whether Rose wants to reintegrate or not.
+Others, like Soyoung Rose Kang, leave home at ten years old and never speak to their other selves again.
+Rose, in America, never imagined going back to Korea until her grandfather died and her Korean instance called her home for the funeral.

 NICE THINGS PEOPLE HAVE SAID